Fujifilm X-Pro2 vs Leica C-LUX

 - More modern: Reflects 2 years and 4 months of technical progress since the X-Pro2 launch.

-If the count of individual advantages (bullet points above) is taken as a guide, the X-Pro2 is the clear winner of the match-up (17 : 13 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the X-Pro2 emerges as the winner of the contest (17 : 14 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Fujifilm X-Pro2 and the Leica C-LUX place the cameras among the top in their class?
 Find out in the latest Best Mirrorless Interchangeable Lens Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.